kony/Segment_usage_for_comparisions/README.md

 1. Download the zip file.
 2. Unzip the project to any folder
 3. Launch Kony Visualizer Enterprise version 7.3.
-4. Import the project by selecting the Camera.zip
+4. Import the project by selecting the SegCompare.zip
 5. Build and Run the app.

 **To Run This App in Kony Visualizer:**